tfogo/k8s-workshop/README.md

 ## What is Kubernetes?

-Kubernetes is an open-source sysyem for deploying, scaling, and managing applications using containers.
+Kubernetes is an open-source system for deploying, scaling, and managing applications using containers.
 The precursor to Kubernetes is Borg - Google's internal tool for cluster orchestration.
 In 2014 the open source version of Borg called Kubernetes was released.
 Since then, Kubernetes has gorwn immensely.
 It's a fast growing project with a very large ecosystem.
 The Kubernetes project is now stewarded by the Cloud Native Computing Foundation (which itself is a part of the Linux Foundation).

 Kubernetes is the Greek for Helmsman or Pilot.
 That's why the logo is a ship's wheel (and you'll notice sialing terms and metaphors used a lot in Kubernetes products because of this).
 It is the root of the words Governer and Cybernetics.
 Often times we just call it K8s for short.
 In fact our smoothie mascot is called Kate in honour of Kubernetes!